DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/DocumentTypes/File templates.md

 Mappings also include an **Example** FastTab, which allows the user to view an example document and **Set data** for the example if the document type has available staging records.

+Users can also enter a static value or apply functions for inbound and outbound files.
+- **Static value**: Users can use a static value on an inbound file where the field is not within the file.
+Or send a static value on an outbound file.
+- **Custom format**: Where the field is within the inbound file but needs to be formatted, use formula like substring to replace.
+On outbound files, custom format can also be used to format differently to document template’s setup, or other examples as per [Custom format](#custom-format) section.

 Style sheets can also be applied, which will override the mappings.
 XML Collection should be used for XML files with multiple headers.